Obama warns against fear, Trump touts economy on campaign trail

-HUNTINGTON, W.Va./MIAMI (Reuters) - Former U.S. President Barack Obama warned on Friday against rhetoric he said was designed to sow fear as he campaigned in support of Democratic candidates while President Donald Trump hammered a hardline anti-immigration message to energize Republicans.
+INDIANAPOLIS/MIAMI (Reuters) - Former U.S. President Barack Obama warned on Friday against rhetoric he said was meant to sow fear as he campaigned in support of Democratic candidates while President Donald Trump hammered a hardline anti-immigration message to energize Republicans.

 In a packed day of campaigning ahead of Tuesday’s congressional midterm elections, Trump continued a blitz of rallies urging voters to keep his Republican Party in control of Congress, while Democrats appeared to notch a win in their efforts to halt the spread of misinformation online.

-Twitter Inc (TWTR.N) said it had deleted more than 10,000 automated accounts posting messages that discouraged people from voting in Tuesday’s elections and wrongly appeared to be from Democrats, after the party flagged the misleading tweets to the social media company.
+Twitter Inc said it had deleted more than 10,000 automated accounts posting messages that discouraged people from voting in Tuesday’s elections and wrongly appeared to be from Democrats, after the party flagged the misleading tweets to the social media company.

 The removals took place in late September and early October.

-Obama hit on a common theme of Democratic campaigns - defending the 2010 healthcare law that was his signature domestic achievement, while urging Americans not to embrace hostility and division in politics.
+Obama hit on a common theme of Democratic campaigns - defending his signature 2010 healthcare law, while urging Americans not to embrace hostility and division in politics.

 “We have seen repeated attempts to divide us with rhetoric designed to make us angry and make us fearful,” Obama said in Miami.
 “But in four days, Florida, you can be a check on that kind of behavior.”